Last Updated on May 19, 2023

 Lover’s Leap Swinging Bridge – Columbus Junction

 Iowa loves its shortcuts!
 The Lover’s Leap Swinging Bridge was first built in 1886 as a shortcut between third and fourth street in Columbus Junction.
-The original bridge was condemned in the early 1900s due to safety reasons but it has since been rebuilt, renovated and reopened into the bridge that it is today, spanning 262ft.
+The original bridge was condemned in the early 1900s due to safety reasons.
+It has since been rebuilt, renovated and reopened into the bridge that it is today, spanning 262ft.
 Apparently it’s a typical SWINGING bridge, it bounces all over the place if more than one person tries to walk along it at once.
 If you’re a thrill seeker and not afraid of heights, it sounds like a fun adventure!